Dave Sapienza had his strongest performance of 2018 on Thursday night in the Thompson 125, bringing home his first top-five of the season.

-“I may have gotten into Timmy a little bit,” remarked Sapienza of the move.
-“I was faster, he wiggled, I wiggled him, and I got by him.”
+“I might have gotten into Timmy a little bit,” remarked Sapienza of the move.
+“I was faster, he wiggled, I wiggled him, I got by him.”

 “Listen, I gotta get my points back.
 I had two DNFs this year.
 Can’t have that.
-Last year, I finished seventh in points.
-This year, I’m going for the top-five, so I gotta make a move.”
+Last year, I finished the year in the top-10, seventh in points.
+This year, I’m going for the top-five, so I had to make a move.”

 Coming up for Sapienza is Langley, a track he feels the team can run up front at.

 “Going into Langley, we had a fast car last year,” said Sapienza.
-“I think we were a top-five, top-six car in practice.
-We were running well, and towards the end, we got spun out, or something happened… Got tangled up in a few things, kind of threw us off.”
+“I think we were a top-five, six car in practice.
+We were running well, and towards the end, we got spun out, or something happened, I don’t remember.
+Got tangled up in a few things coming through.”

 After Langley comes Sapienza’s home track, Riverhead.
 Just because he came from Riverhead, however, doesn’t mean he likes racing there.